oxford-cs-deepnlp-2017/lectures/README.md

 ## 12. Lecture 10 - Text to Speech (TTS) [Andrew Senior]
+This lecture introduces algorithms for converting written language into spoken language (Text to Speech).
+TTS is the inverse process to ASR, but there are some important differences in the models applied.
+Here we review traditional TTS models, and then cover more recent neural approaches such as DeepMind's WaveNet model.

 [[slides]](Lecture 10 - Text to Speech.pdf)
 [[video]](https://ox.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=0c1890bd-1ef6-4d32-b7e1-b43bf76b3dc8)

+## 13. Lecture 11 - (Coming Soon) Question Answering [Karl Moritz Hermann]

+[slides]
+[video]

+## 14. Lecture 12 - (Coming Soon) Memory [Ed Grefenstette]

+[slides]
+[video]

 # Piazza